KonnorKooi/schedule-glance/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Author